-- ✓ For-Profit Set Aside At least 36 percent1 of the non-HEN CHG funds must be budgeted and spent on rent/lease payments to private for-profit entities. - Non-profit, for-profit, and government ownership of properties is determined by the tax status of the entity that owns the property.
-See Appendix F: Procedure for Identifying Private, For-profit Landlords. - ✓ Administration up to 15 percent of total non-HEN reimbursed costs may be used for administration. - ✓ HEN Administration up to 7 percent of total HEN reimbursed costs may be used for HEN administration. - ✓ Temporary Assistance for Needy Families (TANF) households the sum of TANF household budget categories must always be equal to the original TANF household allocation. - ✓ HEN Households the sum of HEN household budget categories must always be equal to the original HEN household allocation.
+- ✓ For-Profit Set Aside At least 36 percent of the non-HEN CHG funds must be budgeted and spent on rent/lease payments to private for-profit entities. - ✓ Administration up to 15 percent of total non-HEN reimbursed costs may be used for administration.

+- ✓ HEN Administration up to 7 percent of total HEN reimbursed costs may be used for HEN administration. - ✓ Temporary Assistance for Needy Families (TANF) households the sum of TANF household budget categories must always be equal to the original TANF household allocation. - ✓ HEN Households the sum of HEN household budget categories must always be equal to the original HEN household allocation.